 - Try the “shrunken draft” exercise.

-- Think about sections/chapters and dividing and conquering so that revising each draft can consist of a series of smaller, less overwhelming tasks.
+- Where might chapters be important?
+Where might you divide the manuscript so that revising each draft can consist of a series of smaller, less overwhelming tasks?